How to Teach a Guinea Pig to Touch and Follow a Target

 Additional Tips For Teaching This Trick

-- Remember to teach the guinea pig to touch the target from different angles and follow it in different directions to ensure that your piggy is well rounded with this trick and completely confident following the target anywhere.
+- Remember to teach the guinea pig to touch the target from different angles and follow it in different directions so they learn to be completely confident in following the target anywhere.

-- Be sure to reward periodically even after the guinea pig becomes more confident following the target.
+- Be sure to reward periodically even after the guinea pig gets better at following the target.
 Reward at random times to keep them guessing when the reinforcement will come.
 For example, you may wait until the guinea pig has followed the target in a big circle one time, and reward after just a couple steps another time.
-This keeps them focused on following the target at all times, since they can't guess when they will get a treat.
+This keeps them focused on following the target at all times, since they never know when they'll get the treat.

 - After you teach your guinea pig to touch and follow a target, try practicing with actual tricks to make sure your guinea pig has fully caught on.
 For example, you can try leading your piggy around in a circle using the target, or guiding them through a hoop.
 This will work best if your guinea pig has already learned these tricks/obstacles that you are practicing with.
 If your guinea pig still readily follows the target while working with familiar obstacles, you can start to use the target when teaching new behaviors.